Our decorative art and craft collections feature silver, ceramics, furniture, glass, jewellery, textiles and sailors' craftwork.

 Uniforms, clothing and textiles

 The Royal Navy uniform collection is of national significance and contains over 7,500 items of regulation dress, ratings‘ clothing, ceremonial wear and accessories from the first Royal Naval uniform pattern of 1748 through to the twentieth century.
 Highlights include a captain‘s full-dress coat of the 1774 pattern and five of Horatio Nelson‘s coats, including the undress uniform in which he was fatally wounded.
-A notable recent acquisition is a rare, possibly unique, lieutenant‘s dress uniform, 1812-24 pattern, belonging to William Hicks who was a midshipman at Trafalgar.
+A notable recent acquisition is a rare, possibly unique, lieutenant‘s dress uniform, 1812-24 pattern, belonging to William Hicks, a midshipman at Trafalgar.

 Flags